solana-labs/solana/docs/src/running-validator/validator-reqs.md

 ## Software

 - We build and run on Ubuntu 18.04.
 Some users have had trouble when running on Ubuntu 16.04
-- See [Installing Solana](../cli/install-solana-cli-tools.md) for the current Solana software release.
+- See [Installing Safecoin](../cli/install-safecoin-cli-tools.md) for the current Safecoin software release.

 Be sure to ensure that the machine used is not behind a residential NAT to avoid NAT traversal issues.
 A cloud-hosted machine works best. **Ensure that IP ports 8000 through 10000 are not blocked for Internet inbound and outbound traffic.**